ericscharff/configfiles/README.md

 # Personal configuration files

-These files that live in my home directory.
+These files live in my home directory.
 They should be common to many linux distributions.